Mobile Regional Airport: Airlines and destinations

 The major carriers out of Mobile are United Airlines and Delta Air Lines, based on the number of flights.
 Additional weekday departures were as follows: Charlotte (four flights via American Eagle) and Dallas/Fort Worth (three flights via American Eagle).
 Schedules were slightly reduced on the weekends.

 Various carriers represent all three major airline alliances—SkyTeam, Star Alliance, and Oneworld—at Mobile, allowing for connections to partner airlines.

-Regional airlines flying for the major network airlines, as listed, primarily serve Mobile.
+Regional airlines flying for the major United States network airlines, as listed, primarily serve Mobile.
 Delta Air Lines alone operates mainline passenger service from the airport and uses such jet types as the Boeing 717 and the Airbus A319.
 Delta also operated the McDonnell Douglas DC-9-50 into Mobile prior to the retirement of this aircraft type from their fleet.
 All other scheduled passenger services are currently operated with either Canadair or Embraer regional jet aircraft.